 Robby fails to come up with the equipment or even a place to practice.
 Tim bans him from coming over and refuses to go to the pot hangout in his room.
 John has to take Max over for his second-hand smoke fix.
 Robby humbles himself by asking Michael to join our band.
 We’ll have two drummers, like Lynyrd Skynyrd and the Allman Brothers.
 I surprise everyone by being able to play any song they want to hear.
 Michael’s dad becomes the band’s manager.
 We all get new equipment from Spec’s Records in downtown Coral Gables.
 Michael’s house has a music room where we hang out after school and practice.
-A college guy comes by and promises to pay us $100 to play at a party over Thanksgiving.
+A college guy comes by and promises to pay us $100 to play at a party during the holidays.

 The party is the Friday after Thanksgiving in the Gables.
 Tim invites me to have dinner with his folks in a fancy restaurant.
 It is much more complicated than going to the BK Lounge.
 I remind him that Robby made us promise to never wear shoes again.
 As we’re driving to the French restaurant, we pass Robby and Mary walking on the street.
 We take our shoes off and wave our feet at them.
 Tim’s mom makes us put our shoes back on.
 I let Tim order for me.
 Later we laugh about the dessert looking like cum.
 We swear it goes right through us.

 The show is a big success.
 Tim is a crazy fag, all over me while we play Glitter bands like David Bowie.
 I just keep playing as Tim sings from his knees.
 He slides under me, so I thrust the Gibson guitar at his crotch.
 The girls go crazy.
 Their boyfriends get angry when Tim sings into my ear and is licking it.
 I’m hard the whole time from the excitement of playing to a live audience.
 The rest of the band realizes what was going on with us.
-Since the crowd, mostly the girls, likes us acting faggy, they accept we’re hit perverts.
+Since the crowd, mostly the girls, likes us acting faggy, they accept that we are hit perverts.
 There are even gay college students who want to be our groupies.

 Our only problem is we have to rent a truck to move equipment as no one drives.
 Hippie Greg comes back from Iowa after being sent there for smoking too much pot.
-His granddad gave him an old station wagon and he has an Iowan drivers license.
+His granddad gave him an old station wagon and he has an Iowa drivers license.
 We make him the bass player which solves the transportation problem.
 He’s terrible at first.
 Tim shows him how to dampen his strings when he gets lost in a song, standing there playing without any sound coming out of his amp.
-He gets better quickly, especially after we send all the groupies, who besiege us about gay sex, to Hippie.
+He gets better quickly, especially after we send all the groupies, who besiege us for sex, to Hippie.
 He quickly is no longer a virgin, although it takes him a few shows to figure it out.

 Tim knows many ways to have gay sex.
 I just shut my eyes and see the angel participating, instead of Tim.
 I’m confused on who I love more.
 I finally tell Tim why I keep my eyes shut.
 He’s hurt at first, until he realizes that he is the angel.
 I’m the one deluding myself.
 That sounds reasonable.
-I agree that angels are male and embrace my sexuality.
+I agree that angels are male and embrace my new sexuality.
 Everyone else already has.
 Tim makes me agree I’ll never have sex without him or the angel being there.
 I’m not making other plans.
 Having gone so long without being horny, now I have a hard-on all the time.
 Tim says it might break if it doesn’t get used.
 I’m not the only one who’s deluded.

 Before Christmas we meet this twinky guy in Coconut Grove.
 He drives us to North Miami Beach where we put on a sex show at a gay bar, singing to Abba.
 We make $100 each but have to escape the cops who bust the place.
 Running down the street naked makes my night.
 I can’t keep my mouth shout and spill the beans to Robby.
 Now everyone knows Tim and I are having sex.
 We’re official gay boys with $100 to prove it.